 7) Failure to consult legal professionals

-We live in a age of industry regulation.
+We live in an age of industry regulation.
 Many countries have laws and requirements leaving the businessman liable for the products they produce.
 With the introduction of laws like SESTA/FESTA, these violations can even become criminal, landing people in deep trouble.
+Not to mention the many privacy laws around the world.
 It’s therefore advisory to use common sense or consult an attorney.

 8) Assuming all code is the same quality